 There are many forms of “Curanderismo” (what many of us in the West

-might call shamanism- a term that actually originates in Siberia) – the practice of plant and ancestral spirit medicine.
-What we present here is our own ever-evolving perspective and understanding, formed during our time in the Peruvian Amazon, in a full-time 4-year apprenticeship with indigenous Shipibo curanderos of the Mahua-Lopez lineage.
+might call shamanism- a term that actually originates in Siberia in reference to their traditional healers) – the practice of animist plant, elemental and ancestral spirit medicine.
+What we present here is our own ever-evolving perspective and understanding, formed during the 5 years we lived in the Peruvian Amazon, 4 of which were in full-time apprenticeship with indigenous Shipibo curanderos of the Mahua-Lopez lineage.

-These seeds are now being nurtured in the soil of our own understanding and context, allowing new forms to emerge that are appropriate to those we serve.
-It is worth bearing in mind that curanderismo is a living, multidimensional and nonlinear system which is quite impossible to capture it in its entirety – here we only attempt to give you a snapshot of some of its elements.
+These seeds are now being nurtured in the soil of our own understanding, ancestry, land and context, allowing new forms to emerge that are appropriate to those we serve.
+It is worth bearing in mind that curanderismo is a living, multidimensional and nonlinear system which is quite impossible to capture it in its entirety, especially as its form changes, sometimes quite significantly between lineages, or even between practitioners within the same lineage.
+Here we only attempt to give you a snapshot of some of its elements.

 What is Curanderismo?

-Curanderismo is a blanket term that covers the many different forms of traditional spirit medicine/ shamanism across Latin America, though most of what we discuss here is specific to the Peruvian Amazon Basin and even more specific to the indigenous Shipibo tribe.
+Curanderismo is a blanket term that covers many different forms of traditional animistic, relational and ritual folk medicine practices across Latin America.
+Much of what we discuss here is specific to the Peruvian Amazon Basin and even more specific to the indigenous Shipibo people.
 Capturing this system in words is somewhat challenging because it is, in its nature, adaptive, permeable and in a constant state of evolution (especially since its exposure to Western culture).
-Each curandero(a) expresses their craft in a unique way, reflecting their local environment and the needs of those seeking out their medicine.
+Each curandero(a) expresses their craft in a unique way, reflecting the depth of relationship to their local environment and the specific needs of those seeking out their medicine.

 Curanderismo- more than just ayahuasca ceremonies

-Many of the people flocking to the Amazon to drink Ayahuasca are totally unaware that it is only one part ― and sometimes not even a very significant part ― of a much larger traditional system of medicine and spiritual relating.
-Animistic, curanderismo sees everything in nature as sentient and multidimensional and sees the practitioner of curanderismo as someone who has developed intimate relationships with these beings so that they may be guided and empowered by them in their healing work.
+Many of the people flocking to the Amazon to drink Ayahuasca (or partaking in weekend ceremonies elsewhere in the world) are totally unaware that it is only one part, and oftentimes not even a very significant part of a much wider traditional healing system.
+Animistic, curanderismo sees everything in “nature” as sentient, multidimensional and capable of being in relationship with us.
+The practitioner of curanderismo is someone who has cultivated strong relationships with these other-than-human peoples so that they may be guided and empowered by them in their healing work.

-Essentially this is the science/art of spirit medicine, where the curandero combines their extensive knowledge of healing plants with their ability to enter into altered states of consciousness and then ‘channel’ a vast array of plant spirits, nature beings, ancestors, deities and archetypes for the purpose of healing and addressing the spiritual/energetic causes of dis-ease.
-It can be exceptionally subtle and non-linear process.
-Cultivated in isolation, this form of medicine evolved without exposure to western reductionist thought for thousands of years.
+It is a sophisticated relational and spiritual technology, where the curandero combines their extensive understanding of local medicinal plants and cleansing practices with their ability to enter into altered states and partner with spirit beings (predominantly the spirits of plants, but animal, ancestor, elemental and deities are also called upon) for the purpose of healing and addressing the spiritual/energetic imbalances that are seen to be the root of most dis-ease.
+It can be an exceptionally subtle and non-linear process.
+Cultivated in isolation, this form of medicine evolved without exposure to Western reductionist/materialist thought for thousands of years until very recently.

 Branches and specializations